 Your child’s education does not have to end, and should not, when school lets out for the summer on Thursday, June 4, 2020.
 Research shows students may lose two or more months’ worth of reading achievement, a month or more of spelling learning skills and about 2.6 months’ worth of grade level equivalency in mathematical computation skills during their summer break.

 That’s why P-H-M offers a wide variety of activities over the summer from athletic to enrichment camps, as well as opportunities for students to improve their academic skills.
+Penn students can also sign up to take a summer driver’s education course.
 We believe that children’s summer break can be fun while also giving students the academic boost they need.

 Listed below are some of the activities available to P-H-M students and children in the greater community this summer.
 Parents are responsible for transportation unless otherwise noted.
 Not all camps are open to students who do not attend P-H-M schools, so please read the qualifications for each camp carefully.

 Visual Arts Academy (July 6 – 10, July 13 – 17, or July 20 – 24, 2020) In this award-winning one-week academy, current P-H-M K – 5th grade students learn art history, art production and writing through a unique integration program.
 The program is based at Penn High School and includes a field trip to the University of Notre Dame's Snite Museum of Art.
 Click here to register for a week of the Visual Arts Academy.

 Junior Foreign Language Academy (July 6 – 10, 2020) This academy integrates the French language, social studies, culture, visual arts and music into an intensive and enriching learning experience.
 The one-week camp is held at Penn High School and is open to current P-H-M 3rd, 4th or 5th grade students.
 Click here to register for the Junior Foreign Language Academy.